 Human rights organizations are continually gathering evidence of such violations in order to hold Russia accountable in the future.
 According to Siedova, evidence of war crimes is also sent to the International Criminal Court.

 With Ukraine lacking access to its occupied territories, the protection of children’s rights in the Donbas and Crimea remains a challenge.
 At the same time, the country hopes to retake control of the territories eventually.
-With that in mind, Ukraine must consider now how it plans to reintegrate the younger generations, which are being brought up in atmosphere of hatred and hostility toward the state they were born in—and which they have been largely isolated from.
+With that in mind, Ukraine must consider now how it plans to reintegrate the younger generations, which are being brought up in an atmosphere of hatred and hostility toward the state they were born in—and which they have been largely isolated from.

 Iryna Matviyishyn is a journalist and analyst for Ukraine World Group.